-Day 3: Mysore.
+Day 3: Mysore

-- Visit to CSRTI, Mysore. - Training on major practices to be followed in Seri business. - Interaction with technicians for farmer's queries.

-- Overnight in Mysore.
+- Visit to CSRTI, Mysore. - Training on major practices to be followed in Seri business. - Interaction with technicians for farmer's queries. - Overnight in Mysore.

-Day 4: CSRTI, Mysore.
+Day 4: CSRTI, Mysore

-- Training on how to diversify and commercialize the sericulture sector in to agribusiness. - Training on IPM practices to be followed for sericulture.
+- Training on how to diversify and commercialize the sericulture sector into agribusiness. - Training on IPM practices to be followed for sericulture.

-Day 5: CSRTI, Mysore.
+Day 5: CSRTI, Mysore

-- To learn about testing and certification centre for all mulberry sericulture industry related technologies, machineries, equipments and appliances etc. - Training on feeding habits and nutrition of sericulture. - Overnight in Mysore.
+- To learn about testing and certification center for all mulberry sericulture industryrelated technologies, machineries, equipments, and appliances, etc. - Training on feeding habits and nutrition of sericulture. - Overnight in Mysore.